LP Sustainability

 Green energy:

-- Sourced from renewable sources to reduce carbon footprint.
+• Energy sourced from renewable suppliers to reduce the mall’s carbon footprint.

 Solar PV installation: